HannahEmnett/InspectorBaxter/README.md

 To get height and width, the maximum and minimum points along the XtionPRO's x and y axes were computed for every indexed point cluster.

-### Working with Extracted Point Cloud Data
-Once the objects have been identified, another [node]() creates an averaged approximation of each object's height, width, and centroid.
-This reduces the chance of using an inaccurate data point when Baxter goes to reach for an object.

 #### Overview

 #### Instructions